in

 Aluminum vs Steel Patio Furniture

-Here’s our guide to aluminum vs steel patio furniture including pros and cons and cost.
-Outdoor patio with black ecoating steel dining table chairs A gorgeous patio deserves to be enjoyed for a very long time and if you’re on the verge of picking your patio furniture, then continue to read on to know the two most durable materials for your outdoor furniture.
+A gorgeous patio deserves to be enjoyed for a very long time and if you’re on the verge of picking your patio furniture, then continue to read on to learn the two most durable materials compare.

-Aluminum and steel patio furniture is your go-to materials when you are looking for a lifetime investment for your outdoor living.
+Aluminum and steel patio furniture are your go-to materials when you are looking for a lifetime investment for your outdoor living.
+There are a lot of options to choose from, but nothing is more durable and long-lasting than metal materials.

-There are a lot of patio furniture options to choose from, but nothing is more durable and long-lasting than metal materials.
 They don’t expand or contract and their surface won’t easily crack under extreme weather conditions, while insects and decay are also not a concern.
+But between the two most durable materials which are better to suit your needs?

 Aluminum vs Steel Patio Furniture

-Wood deck with aluminum furniture Two metals that look similar but are very different materials.
-Steel is simply stronger than aluminum which prevents dents or any type of damage to its surface.
+Two metals that look similar but are very different materials.
+In comparison, steel is simply stronger than aluminum which prevents dents or any type of damage to its surface.

-When it comes to corrosion resistance, steel excels due to the chromium additives that form an invisible film around the still and is non-porous.
-Aluminum outdoor patio dining furniture See this aluminum outdoor dining table at Pier 1. [sponsored link]
+When it comes to corrosion resistance, steel excels due to the chromium additives that form an invisible film around the still and are non-porous.

 Aluminum on the other hand has high oxidization which means when it is exposed to air or any other oxidizing agent, it will immediately develop a thin hard film made of aluminum oxide.

 The film protects the surface thus making aluminum corrosion-resistant.
-However, the oxidized surface can dull out the color of your aluminum patio furniture.
+However, the oxidized surface can dull out the color of your furniture.
 To remove the pitted look, you can easily remove it by brushing it off with soap and water.

 When it comes to workability, steel is very easy to weld while aluminum can be a challenge but is easier to cut than steel.

-Stainless Steel Patio Furniture Pros and Cons
+Stainless Steel Furniture Pros and Cons

-Steel patio furniture with black electric coating Steel patio furniture is very strong and because of its high density won’t easily be tipped off even with strong winds.
+Steel patio furniture is very strong and because of its high density won’t easily be tipped off even with strong winds.
 If you can’t move or store your patio furniture when not used or during a stormy day, then stainless steel is a great choice.

 Although resistant to rust and corrosion, better to apply a powder coating on the surface for added protection especially when your patio is near salty water.